The 26 Golden Rules of Running

 Consistently striving to adapt your training and find new modalities to unlock your potential.

-Consistently addressing issues such as injuries as soon as they begin to raise heads.
+Consistently addressing issues such as injuries as soon as they begin to raise their heads.

-Runners who are inconsistent are the ones who stop training when it’s bad weather or let an injury completely derail their year, or stop working out after they finish their target race.
+Inconsistent runners are the ones who stop training when it’s bad weather, let an injury completely derail their year, or stop working out after they finish their target race.

-Rule #20: It’s Better To Be Slightly Undertrained, Than Slighted Overtrained
+Rule #20: It’s Better To Be Slightly Undertrained Than Slightly Overtrained

-I’ve gone on to repeat this mantra dozens of times to runners-in-training.
+I’ve repeated this mantra dozens of times to runners-in-training.

 But being slightly overtrained means you’re turning up to the start line carrying some fatigue or pesky minor injury that hasn’t gone away.
 It means you’ve not been resting well between training runs, or maybe you’ve not tapered as you could have because you felt obligated to squeeze in a last few runs.